-MSstats outperform the other packages msqrob and Proteus in the large-scale and datasets when using both quantification tools MaxQuant and quantms (Table 3).
+MSstats outperform the other packages msqrob2 and Proteus in the large-scale and UPS spiked datasets when using both quantification tools MaxQuant and quantms (Table 3).
 The only exception is the combination of UPS spiked dataset and quantms, where Proteus outperform MSstats. quantms and Proteus combinations returned more true positive proteins and higher PPV values than MaxQuant combinations.
-While MaxQuant + msqrob combinations returned more TP proteins than quantms + msqrob combinations.
+While MaxQuant + msqrob2 combinations returned more TP proteins than quantms + msqrob2 combinations.

 We calculated the coefficient of variation (CV) distributions in Figure 1, which shows the CV distributions in at least 50% replicates for different tools and normalization methods.
-The CV is calculated from standard deviation of intensit divided by the mean within a sample after normalization and aggregation by MSstats Proteus.
-Note that after aggregation.
+The CV is calculated from the standard deviation of protein intensities divided by the mean within a sample after normalization and aggregation by MSstats, Proteus and msqrob2.
+Note that the intensity of the protein after aggregation generated by msqrob2 have negative values, and we deleted them when plotting.
 There are six technical replicates per sample in the large-scale mix dataset, so we only calculate the CV of proteins quantified in at least 3 runs.
-From Figure 1, MSstats package achieved a lower average CV of % across conditions than Proteus (average of %).
-Supplementary Figure 4 presents a box plot of the log2FC distribution produced by MSstats, msqrob and Proteus with different parameters combination.
-For low fold changes, (NN) achieved a better-estimated log2FC (0.0 human proteins median and Yeast proteins median) than .
-It is worth noting that variances of log2FC values were reduced from MSstats (NN) to MSstats (EM) by median normalization.
-For high fold changes, (NN) also achieved a better-estimated log2FC with a median of -0.0 in Human and 3. in Yeast.
-On the contrary, the got a lower estimated log2FC with a median of 1. on low fold changes and 2. on high fold changes.
+From Figure 1, the MSstats package achieved a lower average CV of 15.0% across conditions than Proteus (average of 19.3%), and msqrob2 achieved the lowest average CV of 13.7%.
+Supplementary Figure 4 presents a box plot of the log2FC distribution produced by MSstats, msqrob2 and Proteus with different parameters combination.
+For low fold changes, msqrob2(NN) achieved a better-estimated log2FC (0.05 human proteins median and 2.02 Yeast proteins median) than others.
+It is worth noting that MSstats(NN) has smaller variances of log2FC values 1.30 and the values were reduced from MSstats (NN) 1.36 to MSstats (EM) 1.30 by median normalization.
+For high fold changes, msqrob2 (NN) also achieved a better-estimated log2FC with a median of -0.04 in Human and 3.26 in Yeast.
+On the contrary, the Proteus got a lower estimated log2FC with a median of 1.82 on low fold changes and 2.95 on high fold changes.

-Figure 1: Coefficient of variation of three normalization methods based on the six replicates of the large-scale mix dataset for MSstats Proteus.
-The MSstats and Proteus used default imputation methods NaN, MVL respectively.
+Figure 1: Coefficient of variation of three normalization methods based on the six replicates of the large-scale mix dataset for MSstats, Proteus and msqrob2.
+The MSstats and Proteus used default imputation methods NaN, and MVL respectively and the msqrob2 did not use the imputation method.
 The underlying protein quantities have been generated by the tools starting from the intensity peptide table output of quantms.

-For large-scale mix dataset, the true positive rates are straightforward, and we can plot ROC curves based on the adjusted p-values for each case to assess the performance of MSstats, msqrob and Proteus (Figure 2).
-We see that MSstats have higher accuracy, with area under the curve (AUC) values of 0. at 4-foldbased on For a -fold change, msqrob yielded TP, returns TP proteins at 1% FDR.
-For a -fold change, MSstats and achieve similar performance (MSstats 2 TP and 2 TP) at 1% FDR. returns TP and FP proteins.
-The above differences
+For large-scale mix dataset, the true positive rates are straightforward, and we can plot ROC curves based on the adjusted p-values for each case to assess the performance of MSstats, msqrob2 and Proteus (Figure 2).
+We see that MSstats have higher accuracy, with area under the curve (AUC) values of 0.82 at 4-fold change based on median normalization method.
+However, msqrob2 performs better on other cases.
+Overall, MSstats and msqrob2 have similar performances for low fold change and they obtain same differentially expressed proteins at a fixed FDR level when only the shared yeast proteins with adjusted p-value < 0.2 are considered (Supplementary Figure 5).
+For a 10-fold change, msqrob2 and MSstats yielded 257 TP, 71 FP proteins and 258 TP, 76 FP proteins, respectively, but Proteus only returns 252 TP proteins and 54 FP proteins at 1% FDR.
+For a 4-fold change, MSstats and msqrob2 achieve similar performance (MSstats 226 TP18 and msqrob2 230 TP and 20 FP) at 1% FDR.
+Proteus returns 221 TP and 18 FP proteins.
+The above differences should be within a reasonable acceptable range.